lronaldo/cpctelera/cpctelera/src/readme.txt

      * Automatic generation of binaries, assembler output, symbol files and everything you need for debugging your program.
      * Automatic identification of your project source files in C and ASM (.c and .s).
 Add new source files to your src/ directory and they will be automatically recognized an compiled!
      * Automatic detection of src/ directory structure up to 1 level of subfolders without any modification!
+     * Automatically launch and run your programs into an emulator with a single command.
+     * Automatically load symbol files for debugging on launching your programs.
+     * Automatically convert binary files into source code arrays and link them into your project
+     * Automatically convert and use PNG, JPG, GIF images into sprites and tiles
+     * Automatically convert TMX tilemaps into C-arrays and use them in your games

    Moreover, CPCtelera also comes with some authoring tools (in the folder cpctelera/tools/) for your game content as well as some command line tools for format conversions:
      * Create your musics with Arkos Tracker
-     * Create your sprites, tiles and maps with Retro Game Asset Studio 0.97!
+     * Create your sprites, tiles and maps with Retro Game Asset Studio!
 (And export them directly to CPCtelera C Array!)
      * Convert any binary file to C Array and include it in your project with <cpct_bin2c>
      * Convert a big sprite in a C Array into tiles of your desired size with <cpct_sp2tiles>!
      * Convert old sprites in assembler CPCRSLib format into C Arrays with <cpct_rgas2c>!
+     * Convert any kind of PC image or sprite sheet into C or assembler code and add it to your project with <cpct_img2tileset> and Img2CPC
+     * Generate and manage special kinds of DSK using DSKGen.

    And, of course, CPCtelera comes with a complete API documentation and lots of well documented examples for you to quickly and easily learn it!

-   All these features included in a single bundle for you to download and use, free and under GPL v3.0.
+   All these features included in a single bundle for you to download and use, free and under LGPL v3.0.
 License.
 You have all source code available for you to analyse, explore, improve and distribute!

 Section: Donors